 NBC and Golf Channel are available for streaming on the web or via app with a number of cord-cutting and cable packages.
 Please note, however, that you will need valid login credentials from your provider.

 Peacock is a newer streaming option you have to sign up for individually.
 There are fee and subscription models, but be sure to check the specifics when it comes to streaming live sports.

-At a minimum, those looking to bet live on the event will be able to get a detailed glimpse of what’s going on at the present time, but that won’t necessarily include live visual coverage of the golfers on the course.
+At a minimum, those looking to bet live on the event will be able to get a detailed glimpse of what’s going on, but that won’t necessarily include live visual coverage of the golfers on the course.

 The main broadcast network for the US Open in 2021 is NBC.
 Golf Channel and Peacock will be providing complementary coverage, as well.
 You can find NBC and Golf Channel on cable and cord-cutting packages, and you’ll be able to log in and watch online or via mobile with valid provider credentials.
 Peacock is a separate streaming service that requires registration.

-The US Open cut rule calls for the top 60 and ties to move on to play after round two is in the books.
-At other tournaments, the number of golfers who advance can be greater, so this is considered to be pretty strict on the circuit.
+The US Open cut rule calls for the top 60 and ties to move on to play after Round 2 is in the books.
+At other tournaments, the number of golfers who advance can be greater, so this is considered to be pretty strict on the pro golf circuit.
 As for where the cut line will be, that depends on how things shake out over the course of the first two days of the event.

 Any golfer who has won the event in the past 10 years is exempt from qualifying, and there have been a number of exemptions granted through the years for those who have won multiple US Open tournaments.
 The event is open to both pro and amateur players, but there are strict rules in place for who makes the cut.
 A win in certain tournaments will guarantee a bid as well, and roughly half of the field falls into one of the several exemption categories.